Shipping Perishable

 Step 2: Hire a competent and reputable freight forwarder to manage the complete freight process.

-Step 4: Get a letter of credit from your bank so that the supplier can issue the order confirmation and commercial invoice for custom clearance purchases.
+Step 4: Get a letter of credit from your bank so that the supplier can issue the order confirmation and commercial invoice for custom clearance.

 • Shipper’s letter of instruction